HIV and Key Populations

 Groups that are disproportionately affected by HIV are known as Key Populations, or Inadequately Served Populations.
 While those identified as Key Populations will vary by local context, the UNAIDS definition includes men who have sex with men, sex workers, people who use drugs and transgender people.
 UNAIDS data suggests that more than 90% of new HIV infections in central Asia, Europe, North America, the Middle East and North Africa in 2014 were among people from key populations and their sexual partners, equivalent to 45% of new infections worldwide.

 Key population groups face high levels of stigma, discrimination and violence and in many countries they are criminalised.
 In this context, key populations will face high barriers to accessing HIV and health services.
 An effective HIV response will protect and promote the human rights of key populations and prioritise evidence based interventions, led by the communities most affected by HIV.

-STOPAIDS recently developed a factsheet on Sex Work, HIV and Human Rights.
-We will be starting work on a factsheet on HIV and LGBT issues (exact scope TBC) in September.
-Contact Alysa for more information.
+STOPAIDS recently developed a factsheet on Sexual Orientation, Gender Identity and HIV.
+We are starting work on a factsheet on Universal Health Coverage and HIV in November 2018.
+Contact Jenny for more information.

 You can also read STOPAIDS report ‘A stocktake of DFID’s work on key populations’.

 Within the LGBTI community transgender people and men who have sex with men are key population groups.
 Intersectional forms of discrimination, abuse and violence based on sexual orientation, gender identity, gender, actual and perceived HIV status, socioeconomic status, race, age and/or other diversities, diminish the ability of lesbian, gay, bisexual, transgender and intersex (LGBTI) individuals to realise their human rights, including their right to access health care.
 Limited or no access to appropriate health care services makes LGBTI persons particularly vulnerable in the context of HIV.